 The ecolodge is really the story of a couple, Dolaine and Thierre from Mauritius and France respectively; their love story starts in Mauritius 15 years ago till they moved to Rodrigues to leverage their passion of welcoming people.
 The name of the place comes from the farm the couple was used to live in, at 200 kilometre south of Paris named La Giraudière.

 The lodge is built in perfect harmony with the hilly inclination of the ground at Montagne Charlot in the north of the island next to Port Mathurin.

-My first night was asleep, certainly not because I wasn’t comfortable- far from it!
+My first night was sleepless, certainly not because I wasn’t comfortable- far from it!